Additional restrictions grant guidance

 - where your business operates from multiple sites, you will only be eligible for one grant

-- the business severely affected by Covid-19 National lockdown, must be the applicants main source of income (particularly relevant to self-employed, sole traders)
+- the business severely affected by Covid-19 restrictions, must be the applicants main source of income (particularly relevant to self-employed, sole traders)

 - fall in income levels due to Covid-19 – those experiencing falls in income of less than 30% will not be considered for support